 - More and Better Jobs from Crops and Trees in Mozambique

 - Study of the Biscate Jobs Platform in Mozambique

 - Mozambique Job Diagnostic Vol 2: Jobs Strategy Policy Note

 - Deepening value chain and linkages: Summary of consultation workshops

 - Background Report: Review of Current Key Sectors, Government Interventions, and Donor Support

-Value Chain Job Creation Study:
+Value Chain Job Creation Study

-2.Increasing the productivity of jobs that already exist.
+- Increasing the productivity of existing jobs that already exist.

 A key element of the program will be coordination and knowledge sharing among all partners on the jobs agenda.

-A key element of the program will be coordination and knowledge sharing among all partners on the jobs agenda.
-This coordination will need to be at two levels.
-First is with the government and its various Ministries.
+This coordination will need to be at two levels:

+- With the government and its various ministries.
 Since an effective jobs strategy needs to be multi-sectoral, in which public and private partners come together, an effective partnership with the government is critical.

-The second level of coordination is with different partners and stakeholders in the country.
+- The second level of coordination is with different partners and stakeholders in the country.
 There are several partners and development organizations that are active in Mozambique and Let’s Work will attempt to work with ongoing initiatives to ensure that the program builds on existing and ongoing work.